flare-labs-ltd/fasset-bots/docs/mysql.md

 ## Creating a New User in MySQL

 First, we need to create a new user in MySQL that will be used by `fasset-bots` to connect to the database.
-In this example, we are going to create a user with the username `fassetbot` and password `VerySafePassword`.
+In this example, we are going to create a user with the username `fassetbot` and password `VerySafePassword` on `localhost`.

 ### Steps: